 Motivation.
 Inflammation is a disease condition in which body tissues are affected by heat, redness, swelling and pain.
-The therapeutic effects of non-steroid anti-inflammatory drugs (NSAIDs) are well known regarding different diseases.
-Although there remain a number of other potential sites of action for anti-inflammatory agents, the mode of action of the NSAIDs is attributed primarily to the inhibition of PG synthesis, and more specifically, to the inhibition of the COX enzyme system In an effort to gain a deeper insight on the properties of NSAIDs as Indometacine, {1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1H-indole-3-acetic acid}, Diclofenac, {[2-(2,6-dichlorophenyl) amino]-benzeneacetic acid}, and Niflumic acids, {2-3((3-trifluoromethyl)phenylamino)-3-pyridinecarboxylic acid}, that will provide knowledge of their action and thus be potentially helpful in the design of new drugs with therapeutic effects, we have performed theoretical studies for the rationale design of their activity mechanism.
+The therapeutic effects of non-steroidal anti-inflammatory drugs (NSAIDs) are well known regarding different diseases.
+Although there remain a number of other potential sites of action for anti-inflammatory agents, the mode of action of the NSAIDs is attributed primarily to the inhibition of PG synthesis, and more specifically, to the inhibition of the COX enzyme system In an effort to gain a deeper insight on the properties of NSAIDs as Indometacine, $\{1-(4-chlorobenzoyl)-5-methoxy-2-methyl-1H-indole-3-acetic acid\}$, Diclofenac, $\{[2-(2,6-dichlorophenyl) amino]-benzeneacetic acid\}$, and Niflumic acids, $\{2-3((3-trifluoromethyl)phenyl-amino)-3-pyridinecarboxylic acid\}$, that will provide knowledge of their action and thus be potentially helpful in the design of new drugs with therapeutic effects, we have performed theoretical studies for the rationale design of their activity mechanism.
+Further study of the NSAIDs interaction with the receptor is being done.

 Method.
-The conformational space of these compounds has been scanned using molecular dynamics and complemented with functional density calculations.
+The conformational space of these compounds has been scanned using molecular dynamics in water and complemented with functional density calculations.
 The Molecular Electrostatic Potential Maps (MEPs) were obtained and analyzed and the corresponding topological study was performed in the frame of the AIM Bader's theory (atoms in molecules).